Our Governing Body

 Pen Portrait

-I have been teaching at Clapgate for the past six years.
-I have loved every minute of been part of the Clapgate team and I am immensely proud of our achievements as a school.
-I have a passion to encourage a love for learning in young children and I strive to unlock each child’s full learning potential, whilst helping them to blossom into well rounded individuals.
-I decided to become a staff governor 4 years ago as I wanted to gain an insight into the wider running of the school and to understand how an effective governing body is structured and run.
+I have been teaching at Clapgate for the past nine years.
+I have loved every minute of being part of the Clapgate team and I am immensely proud of our achievements as a school.
+I have a passion for encouraging a love for learning in young children and I strive to unlock each child’s full learning potential, whilst helping them to blossom into well-rounded individuals.
+I decided to become a staff governor 7 years ago as I wanted to gain insight into the wider running of the school and to understand how an effective governing body is structured and run.

 Lydia Jessop – Staff Governor